garfix/nli-go/doc/remarks.md

+## 2021-05-01

+I fixed the mutable variables: they are no longer stored in the process, but in the nearest cursor with a (lexical) scope type.

+## 2021-04-29

+The current problem, when tackled in a more comprehending way, leads to DRT, Discourse Representation Theory, that deals, among others with inter-sentential anaphora.

+I have been pushing this advanced topic away for a long time.
+But now I ordered "From Discourse to Logic" by Hans Kamp and Uwe Reyle.
+Kamp is the creator of DRT.

+If I want to do this project right, I will have to incorporate DRT.

 ## 2021-04-27

 The system now correctly answers the question 24, but it is by chance that it describes the right event since both events (pick up green pyramid) are found.